 Main Benefits of Estate Planning

 An estate plan makes sure that your loved ones are taken care of when you die.
-It also helps your beneficiaries avoid certain taxes and other legal requirements when it comes to divide your property.
+It also helps your beneficiaries avoid certain taxes and other legal requirements when it comes to dividing your property.
 Here are some additional benefits of estate planning:

 Without an estate plan in place, your loved ones will not know what to do with your assets and property.
 They will need to determine who inherits what, which could lead to disputes and other issues among close family members.
 This is the last thing they want to do while mourning their family member’s death.
 One of the main benefits of an estate plan is that you are responsible for what happens to your estate after you die.

-Additionally, if you become incapacitated, your family will need to make important medical decision on your behalf.
+Additionally, if you become incapacitated, your family will need to make important medical decisions on your behalf.
 An estate plan includes information about your final wishes in the event of incapacitation.
 Without one, your family will be forced to make these decisions for you, which could go against what you would have wanted.

 One other aspect of estate planning is determining who will care for your children in the event you die or become incapacitated.
 As this decision greatly impacts your children’s lives, it would be best if it were determined by you instead of the court system.